balakreshnan/Samples2023/AzureML/kfsample1.md

 - create the prompt

 ```
-prompttxt1 = "You are an AI Assistant, your job is to answer the question based on what content provided. provide details to your answer.
+prompttxt1 = "You are an AI Assistant, your job is to answer the question based on what content provided. be polite and be concise as possible. provide details to your answer in bullet point.
 Use the content provided: " + s
 prompttxt1 += " If you don't know don't make content please respond don't know."
 ```